-In order to benefit from ECO your property will need to require energy efficiency upgrades.
-The specific measures that would benefit your home would be determined by a retrofit assessment.
-You must own your own home or have permission from your landlord, including if the property is owned by a social housing provider or management company.
+You must also either own your own home or have permission from your landlord – this includes if the property is owned by a social housing provider or management company.

-You can contact any of the obligated energy suppliers to find out how they may be able to help you benefit from the ECO scheme, even if they are not your energy provider.
+You can contact any of the energy suppliers who are obligated to take part in the scheme to find out how they may be able to help you benefit, even if they are not your energy provider.

-You could be eligible for ECO if you receive at least one of the following benefits:
+The low-income group is for homeowners or tenants who receive at least one of the following benefits:

 - Child Benefit